ROUSE-prog/OpenProcessing/README.md

 # OpenProcessing
-This directory contains all of the Open Source Visual Code Projects I've created.
-You can interact with each of these and many more projects on OpenProcessing here>http://tiny.cc/Openprocessing<
+This directory contains all of the Open Source Visual Code Projects I've created You can interact with each of these and many more projects on OpenProcessing here>http://tiny.cc/Openprocessing<

 "ColorMadness"